Sending goods from the USA to Mexico is easier when you prepare in advance. But in order to prepare in advance, you need the right information.

 77520 CANCUN, Q. ROO

 Men are addressed as Sr. or Señor.
 For married women, use Sra. or Señora.
-If neither is appropriate, use the first and last name.
+If neither is appropriate or you’re not sure, you can just use the first and last name.

 Unlike United States addresses, the street address in Mexico reflects the street name before the number of the property.
 This is followed by the floor and/or apartment number.